 2. No Unexpected Visitors

 If you prefer, the cottage at Christmas can provide a haven away from people outside the immediate family.
 Sure, you can derive a lot of pleasure from friends dropping by your home unannounced during the holidays.
-But there are other times where you might prefer time to yourself.
+But there are other times when you might prefer time to yourself.
 Heading north for the holidays allows you and your family to get the collective “we time” busy schedules typically don’t allow.